 Why Should you Earn a BSN?
 It May Be a Requirement in 2020

 Do you see yourself advancing beyond the registered nurse position?
-If your answer is yes, you have your choice made clear: take the BSN program.
+If your answer is yes, you have a clear path: choose the BSN program.
 It will be a requirement by 2020 anyway.
 Because health care facilities already consider a BSN degree as the new entry-level degree, nurses are advised and required by some employers to pursue a BSN degree.

 Read the complete guide about the Bachelor of Science in Nursing here.